 A short distance from Madrid, the rugged, weathered peaks of the Sierra de Gredos serve as a refreshingly cool retreat […]

 Keep ReadingA short distance from Madrid, the rugged, weathered peaks of the Sierra de Gredos serve as a refreshingly cool retreat from the heat and bustle of the capital.
 Ancient hilltop towns and cottages dot the tortured landscape of alpine meadows, tumbled boulders, and thick scrub brush.
-Clustered around this rugged range are several DOs, most notably Mentrida and Viños de Madrid, best known for producing reliably inexpensive and simple country wines to slake the capital’s thirst.
-But viticulture in Spain is ancient and tenacious, so the adventurous can also find scattered vineyards in the most inaccessible places, including rockfalls and natural amphitheaters high up in the most remote parts of the backcountry.
+Clustered around this rugged range are three DOs: Cebreros, Mentrida, and Viños de Madrid.
+Once known for producing reliably inexpensive and straightforward country wines to slake the capital’s thirst, the rediscovery and revitalization of vineyards high up in the Sierra de Gredos has revolutionized and redefined winemaking in this region.
+These nearly abandoned, once obscure, and seemingly inauspicious vines possessed a hidden expression of Garnacha where the pale color belies the depth and intensity of the fruit and terruño expression.
+Rather than the explosive and expansive character typical of Garnacha, they revealed wines that turned this energy inward, creating a sense of thrilling weightlessness and energy that crackles with red fruit and minerality.
+Among the pioneers recovering these vineyards were Dani Landi and Fernando Garcia.

-Daniel Landi and Fernando Garcia, friends since college, found themselves working in the area centered around the Sierra de Gredos: Daniel at his family’s estate, Bodegas Jimenez-Landi, and Fernando at Bodega Marañones.
-Drawn to the mountains and rumors of small, nearly inaccessible vineyard plots located high in the Sierra de Gredos, over time, they began purchasing and leasing the best sites they could find, creating their own project, Comando G, in 2008.
-Along with the pioneers of the Priorat, Daniel and Fernando are redefining what was previously viewed as a workhorse variety, Garnacha, into something that can rival the elegance and finesse of Pinot in Burgundy or Syrah in the northern Rhône.
-Their persistence in the belief of Garnacha and the Gredos and their tireless efforts have them made famous around the world.
+Dani & Fer, friends since childhood, returned home to the Sierra de Gredos after completing their education in enology: Daniel at his family’s estate, Bodegas Jimenez-Landi, and Fernando at Bodega Marañones.
+Drawn to the mountains and rumors of small, nearly inaccessible vineyard plots located high in the Sierra de Gredos, over time, they began purchasing and leasing the best sites they could find before going out on their own in 2008 with the founding of Comando G. Along with the pioneers of the Priorat, Daniel and Fernando are redefining what was previously viewed as a workhorse variety, Garnacha, into something that can rival the elegance and finesse of Pinot in Burgundy or Syrah in the northern Rhône.
+Their persistence in the belief of Garnacha and the Gredos and their tireless efforts have made them famous worldwide.

-The vineyards that Daniel and Fernando have assembled for Comando G are all farmed biodynamically.
-These vines range from 50 to 80 years old and are planted on sandy soils weathered from granite, slate, and quartz.
-A combination of high altitude, freely draining soils, and a mild and fairly humid micro-climate – for central Spain – guarantees a long growing season and a modest alcohol level in the finished wines.
+The vineyards that Daniel and Fernando have assembled for Comando G are all farmed manually and biodynamically.
+The vines range from 50 to 80 years old and are planted on sandy soils weathered from granite, slate, and quartz.
+A combination of high altitude, freely draining soils, and a mild and relatively humid micro-climate – for central Spain – guarantees a long growing season and a modest alcohol level in the finished wines.
 The resultant wines are startlingly pale, extraordinarily aromatic, and intensely flavorful.
-Each site is harvested by hand, spontaneously ferment in open-top French oak casks, then aged in concrete, foudre, demi-muids or amphorae.
+Each site is harvested by hand, spontaneously fermented in open-top French oak casks, and then aged in concrete, foudre, demi-muids, or amphorae.

 Close